+- 1) Turn off the power supply.

+- 2) Remove the panels.

+- 3) Close the condenser water supply line shut-off valve, then open the condenser water supply line drain valve.
-- 1) Turn off the power supply. - 2) Close the water supply line shut-off valve. - 3) Remove the panels. - 4) Recover the refrigerant and store it in an approved container. - 5) Disconnect the capillary tube at the condenser outlet.

-- 6) Disconnect the flare-connections of the valve. - 7) Remove the screws and the valve from the bracket. - 8) Install the new valve. - 9) Remove the drier, then place the new drier in position. - 10) Braze all fittings while purging with nitrogen gas flowing at a pressure of 3 to 4 PSIG. - 11) Check for leaks using nitrogen gas (140 PSIG) and soap bubbles. - 12) Evacuate the system, and charge it with refrigerant.
-See the nameplate for the required refrigerant charge. - 13) Connect the flare-connections. - 14) Open the water supply line shut-off valve. - 15) Check for water leaks. - 16) Replace the panels in their correct positions. - 17) Turn on the power supply.
+- 4) Attach a compressed air or carbon dioxide supply to the condenser water supply line drain valve. - 5) Open the water regulating valve by using a screwdriver to pry up on the spring retainer underneath the spring.
+While holding the valve open, blow out the condenser using the compressed air or carbon dioxide supply until water stops coming out. - 6) Recover the refrigerant and store it in an approved container. - 7) Disconnect the capillary tube at the condenser outlet. - 8) Disconnect the flare-connections of the valve. - 9) Remove the screws and the valve from the bracket. - 10) Install the new valve. - 11) Remove the drier, then place the new drier in position. - 12) Braze all fittings while purging with nitrogen gas flowing at a pressure of 3 to 4 PSIG. - 13) Use an electronic leak detector or soap bubbles to check for leaks.
+Add a trace of refrigerant to the system (if using an electronic leak detector), and then raise the pressure using nitrogen gas (140 PSIG).
+DO NOT use R-404A as a mixture with pressurized air for leak testing. - 14) Evacuate the system, and charge it with refrigerant.
+See the nameplate for the required refrigerant charge. - 15) Connect the flare-connections. - 16) Close the condenser water supply line drain valve, then open the condenser water supply line shut-off valve. - 17) Check for water leaks. - 18) Replace the panels in their correct positions. - 19) Turn on the power supply.

-I. Adjustment of Water Regulating Valve - Water-Cooled Model Only
+G. Adjustment of Water Regulating Valve - Water-Cooled Model Only